 Setting up a category is necessary for your site because it helps users to find out and read all the posts in a specific category of their interest.
 This way, they can learn more about what your authors publish and can come back again to read the new posts.

-There are times when author of a post doesn't add any category or the post might be so unique that it cannot be categorized.
-In that case, showing “uncategorized” in place of category is not a good option.
-Sometimes the form, through which data is submitted, may not have any category fields.
+There are times when the author of a post doesn't add any category, or the post might be so unique that it cannot be categorized.
+In that case, showing “uncategorized” in place of the category is not a good option.
+Sometimes the form through which data is submitted may not have any category fields.

-Say you have woocommerce installed in your site, and you select product as your post type.
+Say you have WooCommerce installed on your site, and you select the product as your post type.
 Reload the page.
 Then you will see all the corresponding categories present there.
-Like the screenshot below: